RiversideRocks/docs.riverside.rocks/docs/varnish/cloud-proxy-services.md

 * Tier System: Base fee (?) + Bandwidth paid for by GB
 * Bandwidth Price: $0.35 (unoffical source: https://www.keycdn.com/akamai-pricing)
 * Number of Datacenters/PoPs: Almost every country (minus China, Syria, North Korea, Sierra Leone, and a few others), see https://www.akamai.com/site/en/documents/akamai/points-of-presence-countries.pdf *
+* Network Capactity: Unknown, but they have boasted spikes of 250tbps, meaning their network can likley handle much more than 250tbps

 `*` It's safe to assume some locations on this map are not real, the chances of Akamai having servers in Antartica and Christmas Island are slim